Society (film): Critical response

 Society was a critical success in Europe, but was shelved for three years before getting a release in the United States.
 Said director Yuzna in an interview: "I think Europeans are more willing to accept the ideas that are in a movie.
 That's why for example Society did really well in Europe and in the US did nothing, where it was a big joke.
 And I think it's because they responded to the ideas in there.
 I was totally having fun with them, but they are there nonetheless."

 Variety described it as "an extremely pretentious, obnoxious horror film that unsuccessfully attempts to introduce kinky sexual elements into extravagant makeup effects".
 Michael Wilmington of the Los Angeles Times wrote, "No one who sees the last half-hour of this movie will ever forget it—though quite a few may want to."
-Wilmington likened the film's themes and message to that of Jonathan Swift's 1792 satirical essay A Modest Proposal.
+Wilmington likened the film's themes and message to that of Jonathan Swift's 1729 satirical essay A Modest Proposal.

 Marc Savlov of The Austin Chronicle wrote that the British press, who gave the film positive reviews, overrated it and stated that it would not play well to American audiences.

 Retrospective

 Tom Tunney of Empire rated the film 4 out of 5 stars and wrote: "Way ahead of its time, this is a balls-out satire on the disgraceful layers that can lurk just beneath the Avon surface.
 This is anti-Ferris Bueller and fiendishly funny."

 In the early 2010s, Time Out London conducted a poll with several authors, directors, actors, and critics who have worked within the horror genre to vote for their top horror films.
 Society placed at number 95 on their top 100 list.
 Bartlomiej Paszylk wrote in The Pleasure and Pain of Cult Horror Films that the film has "one of the craziest and most disgusting endings in movie history".

-On the review aggregator website Rotten Tomatoes, Society holds a 62% approval rating based on 13 reviews, with an average rating of 5.50/10.
+On the review aggregator website Rotten Tomatoes, Society holds a 67% approval rating based on 15 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 50 out of 100, based on 10 critics, indicating "mixed or average" reviews.